renderedtext/semaphore-docs-new/source/docs/how-to-forward-browser-window-from-ssh-session.md

 In VNC Viewer, enter `localhost:5900` and connect.
 This connects to your local machines port `5900` which is forwarded to the VNC server inside the SSH session.
+A completely black window should appear in VNC Viewer.
+This is the virtual display in the SSH session, on which the GUI apps will be visible, after they're started.

 Start one of the browsers in the SSH session, with the following commands: